 Wheaton in Chicago to Continue Fall Semester Program

 The Urban Studies program is excited to confirm that Wheaton in Chicago will continue its successful and growing fall semester programming for 2013 and beyond.
 Wheaton in Chicago will remain both the flagship learning experience of Urban Studies and a program open to all Wheaton College students.
-We look forward to announcing additional details about program enhancement in January 2013.
+We look forward to announcing additional details about program enhancement.
 Please check back with us then!

 Urban Studies and Wheaton in Chicago Add New Faculty Member